Island & Corals Kayaking

-Navigate and float your kayak in the Southwater Caye Reserve.
-Look for stingrays, eagle rays, grouper, nurse sharks and more.
-Practice to paddle among the mangroves and sail your kayak in open water.
-Snorkel or dive the inner and outer walls of the Coral Barrier Reef.
+Navigate and float your kayak in the South Water Caye Reserve for seven days.
+Look for stingrays, eagle rays, grouper, and nurse sharks.
+Practice paddling among the mangroves and sail your kayak in open water.
+Snorkel or dive into the inner and outer walls of the Coral Barrier Reef.

 Arrive at the Belize International Airport where you will be met by a representative and driven to the Tropical Education Center, next to the Belize Zoo.
 Here, you can research the neighboring forest through their chain of interpretative pathways and wildlife viewing platforms.
 There is also an interpretative visitor center, which describes the variety of ecology of the country, and is a fine starting point for the adventure ahead.

 Waking up to the sounds of the tropic jungle is an authentic delight with the chatter of parrots and parakeets skyward.
 We travel the panoramic Hummingbird Highway through the forest to the ocean and then by water taxi to the southern magnificent barrier reef of Belize.
 To start, local guides supply professional instruction – coaching sea kayaking, snorkeling, and safety in tropical open waters before heading out on the water.

 You will stay two nights on Tobacco Caye within an enormous acre Marine Reserve of preserved coral reefs, mangroves, and small coral islands.
 It is our tropical paradise to go snorkeling, sea kayaking, and paddleboarding.
 During your stay on Tobacco Caye, we are spoiled with delightful Caribbean cuisine and the affable, easygoing Island Culture of Belize.